opendevstack/opendevstack.github.io/doc/getting-started.md

 The evaluation licenses are valid for 30 days from the date of purchase.
 If you need a server id, this will be provided by the tools within the installation, so you are able to inlcude the licenses within the installation wizards of the tools, after the base setup provided by the Ansible scripts.

-### Minishift

-The provided provision application and Rundeck jobs work with links, which are designed to connect to a installed and configured [Minishift](https://docs.openshift.org/latest/minishift/index.html "Minishift") instance.
-Minishift is a tool provided by Redhat to run OpenShift locally by providing a single-node OpenShift cluster inside a VM.
-Information, how to setup Minishift can be found at the [Minishift Getting Started guide](https://docs.openshift.org/latest/minishift/getting-started/index.html "Getting Started with Minishift").
-Currently the OpenDevStack works with Openshift 3.9.0.

 ### Cygwin / Linux

-You must have the possibility to run bash scripts to import the provided OpenShift templates.
+You must have the possibility to run bash scripts to install the OpenDevStack.
 On Linux systems you can use these scripts out-of-the box, on Windows systems you will have to install either a bash port for Windows like [Cygwin](https://www.cygwin.com/ "Cygwin").
-For Windows, our recommendation is to use Cygwin for starting a minishift cluster and further configuration.
+For Windows, our recommendation is to use Cygwin for configuration.
 Make sure to select the curl package under the "net" category when installing cygwin.

-`minishift` will use the [.kube/config](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/#explore-the-home-kube-directory) mechanism to configure access to the kubernetes cluster.
-Minishift will place the config in the Windows home directory.
-To make this work under `cygwin`, we will point the cygwin home directory to the Windows Home directory.
-This can easily be achieved by changing the `db_home` entry in `/etc/nsswitch.conf` to

-    dbhome: windows

-or

-    dbhome: /%H

-This is described in the [cygwin user guide](https://cygwin.com/cygwin-ug-net/ntsec.html#ntsec-mapping-nsswitch-syntax).

 ### Ansible